Poetry Contest: Feathered Favorite

 - Your entry must be signed by your parent or guardian, stating that it is your own work, that no help was given, and that CRICKET has permission to publish it in the magazine and on our website.

-- Be sure to include your name, age, and full address on your entry.
+- Be sure to include your first name, last initial, age, and state on your entry.

 - Only one entry per person, please.